ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 1. Optionally navigate the [{{site.data.keyword.tg_short}}](https://{DomainName}/interconnectivity/transit) and find the gateway created above.

-1. Execute the curl command to verify there is a path from the application1 VPC to the shared VPC:
+1. Execute the curl command that failed earlier to verify there is a path from the application1 VPC to the shared VPC.
+It will look something like this:

    ```
    $ curl 169.48.152.220:3000/remote